-The athletic program of CCA is an active component of the educational package for our students.
-Through a balanced athletic program our students have the opportunity for physical development in a team context with the opportunity to demonstrate Christian character.
-Team sports allow the student athlete to develop maturation in sportsmanship, social interaction, commitment, self-image, discipline and physical fitness.
+The Athletic Program of CCA is an active component of the educational package available for our students.
+Through a balanced athletic program our students have the opportunity for physical development within a team context that affords them the chance to demonstrate and grow in Christian character.
+Team sports allow our student athletes to develop maturation in sportsmanship, social interaction, commitment, self-image, discipline and physical fitness.

 Involvement in athletics requires a sacrifice of time and energy.
-Student athletes are encouraged in the program at CCA to be able to balance involvement with the team without giving up the commitment that is necessary for sound educational progress.
-As with any extra-curricular activity at the school, the academic progress of the student is the priority.
+Student athletes are encouraged to balance participation with team activities along with the commitment necessary for sound educational progress.
+As with any extra-curricular activity at CCA, the academic progress of the student should be the priority.

-Athletics are not conducted apart from the spiritual development of the student.
-Our coaches have a passion for Christ evident in their daily walk along with a passion for students and their prospective sport.
-Coaches are given the same responsibility of our teachers to equip the students as a Christian for every good work while developing the physical, mental and emotional aspects of the body.
-While our coaches will strive for excellence in their sport, they will retain the goal of having our athletes always be a testimony of Christ.
+Athletics are not conducted apart from the spiritual development of our students.
+Our coaches have a love for Christ that is evident in their daily walk, along with a passion for their prospective sport and a desire to teach and disciple students.
+Coaches are given the same responsibility as our teachers, to equip the students as Christians for every good work, while developing the physical, mental and emotional aspects of the body.
+While our coaches will strive for excellence in their sport, they will retain the goal of having our athletes consistently expressing a testimony of Christ.